bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 - Pull requests should be manageable.
 If the PR is too large -- significantly above a few hundred lines -- ask the contributor if it can be split it up into multiple PRs before reviewing.
-  - This can be tricky in our code base since many things are tightly coupled.
+  - This can be tricky in our codebase since many things are tightly coupled.
 - Take your time when reviewing - expect a rate of less than 500 lines of code per hour.
 - Take breaks - don’t review for longer than 60 minutes.